kedacore/keda-docs/content/docs/2.11/scalers/temporal-scaler.md

 - `address` - The address of the Temporal Service.
 - `threshold` - Value to start scaling for.
 (This value can be a float)
 - `activationThreshold` - Target value for activating the scaler.
 Learn more about activation [here](https://keda.sh/docs/2.10/concepts/scaling-deployments/#activating-and-scaling-thresholds).
+(Optional)
 - `namespace` - Namespace of the Temporal Workflow.
-Default is 'default'.
+(Default: `default`, Optional)
-- `serverName` - If you are using a self signed certificate, you can provide the name
+- `serverName` - If you are using a self signed certificate, you can provide the name.
+(Optional)
+- `unsafeSSL` - Used for skipping certificate check e.g: using self signed certs.
+(Values: `true`,`false`, Default: `false`, Optional)
-- `authModes` - Defines the authentication mode to use.
-Options are 'tls' if you need to communicate with Temporal using mTLS communication.
+- `authModes` - Enables authentication with the Temporal Server.
+(Values: `tls`, Default "", Optional, Required if you are using `TriggerAuthentication`)

 ### Authentication Parameters